Miles Sanders: Carolina Panthers

 On March 15, 2023, Sanders signed a four-year, $25.4 million contract with the Carolina Panthers.
 In his debut against the Atlanta Falcons, Sanders rushed 18 times for 72 yards and lost a fumble to Falcons linebacker Lorenzo Carter late in the third quarter.
 The Panthers would go on to lose 24–10.
-Sanders' struggles continued in Week 2 against the Saints on Monday Night Football, where he ran 14 times for a meager 43 yards in the 20–17 loss.
+Sanders's struggles continued in Week 2 against the Saints on Monday Night Football, where he ran 14 times for a meager 43 yards in the 20–17 loss.
 In Week 3 against the Seahawks, Sanders recorded his first touchdown of the season, on a 1-yard run.
 He finished the game with 9 carries for 24 yards and the touchdown, and the Panthers lost 37–27.
 In Week 4 against the Vikings, Sanders rushed for a season-low of 19 yards on 13 carries as the Panthers dropped to 0–4.
 Against the Detroit Lions in Week 5, Sanders recorded a season-low 7 carries for 32 yards.
 Sanders was ruled out the following week due to a shoulder injury.
 He would return in Week 8, where his workload drastically decreased.
 Against the Houston Texans, Sanders carried the ball just 2 times for 0 yards.
 Sanders would then rush 6 times for 39 yards against the Indianapolis Colts, before posting a career-worst performance with just 2 carries for −5 yards against the Chicago Bears on Thursday Night Football.
 In the following two weeks, Sanders saw his workload increase to 11 carries and then 15 carries against the Cowboys and Tennessee Titans respectively.
 In Week 14 against the New Orleans Saints, Sanders turned in a season-high 74 rushing yards on 10 carries in the 28–6 loss.

 Sanders would go on to finish the season with career lows in carries, yards, and yards per carry.

 In the 2024 season, Sanders had 55 carries for 205 rushing yards and two rushing touchdowns to go with 24 receptions for 148 receiving yards and one receiving touchdown.
 He missed six games on the season with an ankle injury.
 The Panthers released Sanders on March 11, 2025.